cwwang1979/MICCAI_ATEC23challenge/README.md

 The participating teams may publish their own results separately after the challenge paper is published, **but they should cite the assigned papers listed bellows**.

 ### Assigned Papers
-- Wang et al. (in submission) ATEC23 Challenge: automated prediction of treatment effectiveness in ovarian cancer using histopathological images
+- Wang* et al. (2025) ATEC23 Challenge: automated prediction of treatment effectiveness in ovarian cancer using histopathological images, Medical Image Analysis, 99, 103342, 1-15 (JCR 2023: IF=10.7, Q1 3/204 RADIOLOGY, NUCLEAR MEDICINE & MEDICAL IMAGING)
 - Wang et al. (2022) Histopathological whole slide image dataset for classification of treatment effectiveness to ovarian cancer, Scientific Data, 9(25), 1-5 https://doi.org/10.1038/s41597-022-01127-6
 - Wang et al. (2022) Weakly Supervised Deep Learning for Prediction of Treatment Effectiveness on Ovarian Cancer from Histopathology Images, Computerized Medical Imaging and Graphics, 99.102093,1-26